maxiboom1/inews-connect-mos/README.md

 I need to check all edge cases - but for first look, the logic works fine and handles correctly cache and sql
 - Refactored removeItemsMeta to normalize.js module (now we call it from items service and from octopus-service).
 - Now we force types conversion in itec constructor, before saving to cache.
+- We need to deeply debug and test the roItemInsert event with many scenarios - copy from offline rundown etc...

 ## 2.1.6